cloud-gov/demo-walk-through/README.md

 # cloud.gov Demos

-This project provides several a interactive demonstration of Cloud.gov functionality.
+This project provides an interactive demonstration of Cloud.gov functionality.

 ## Useful links for the demo: